nrfconnect/sdk-nrf/doc/nrf/installation/installing.rst

 ****************************

 Before you start setting up the |NCS| toolchain, install available updates for your operating system.
-See :ref:`gs_recommended_versions` for information on the supported operating systems and Zephyr features.
+See :ref:`requirements` for information on the supported operating systems and Zephyr features.

 .. _gs_installing_tools:
+.. _manual_installation_tools:

 .. rst-class:: numbered-step